Multi types and reasonable space: Preliminaries

 \section{Preliminaries}

-Here we gently introduce the technical tools that are going to be used and refined along the paper, namely the $\l$-calculus, Krivine's abstract machine, and multi types.
+Here we gently introduce the technical tools that are going to be used and refined along the paper, namely the $\l$-calculus, Krivine's abstract machine, multi types, and the relational model.

-\paragraph{Reasonable Cost Models.} Before starting with the technical discussion, we recall Slot and van Emde Boas' invariance thesis \cite{DBLP:journals/iandc/SlotB88} (also called strong, extended, efficient, modern, or complexity-theoretic Church(-Turing) thesis in the literature), that states: \emph{reasonable computational theories\footnote{Slot and van Emde Boas speak of \emph{machines} rather than \emph{computational theories} because they are mainly discussing Turing and random access machines.
-Since the $\l$-calculus is not formulated as a machine, we prefer to speak of \emph{computational theory} (and avoid \emph{computational model} for the collision with \emph{cost model}).} simulate each other with polynomially bounded overhead in time and a linear overhead in space}.
-The rationale behind this thesis is that, under these constraints, complexity classes such as \textsf{LOGSPACE}, $\P$, and $\PSPACE$ become robust, \ie theory-independent.
-We invite the reader to consult \citet{DBLP:journals/entcs/Accattoli18,LICS2022} for more details.
+\paragraph*{Reasonable cost models.} Before starting with the technical discussion, we recall Slot and van Emde Boas' invariance thesis \citep{DBLP:journals/iandc/SlotB88} (also called strong, extended, efficient, modern, or complexity-theoretic Church(-Turing) thesis in the literature), that states: \emph{reasonable notions of computation\footnote{Slot and van Emde Boas speak of \emph{machines} rather than \emph{notions of computation} because they are mainly discussing Turing and random access machines.
+Since the $\l$-calculus is not formulated as a machine, we prefer to speak of \emph{notion of computation} (and avoid \emph{computational model} for the collision with \emph{cost model}).} simulate each other with polynomially bounded overhead in time and a linear overhead in space}.
+The rationale behind this thesis is that, under these constraints, complexity classes such as \textsf{LOGSPACE}, $\P$, and $\PSPACE$ become robust, \ie notion-independent.
+We invite the reader to consult \citep{DBLP:journals/entcs/Accattoli18,LICS2022} for more details.

-\subsection{The Closed Call-by-Name $\l$-Calculus}
+\subsection{The Closed Call-by-Name $\l$-calculus}

 Let $\mathcal{V}$ be a countable set of variables.
 Terms of the \emph{$\lambda$-calculus} $\Lambda$ are defined as follows:

 \emph{Free} and \emph{bound variables} are defined as usual: $\la\var\tm$ binds $\var$ in $\tm$.
 Terms are considered modulo $\alpha$-equivalence, and $\tm\isub\var\tmtwo$ denotes capture-avoiding (meta-level) substitution of all the free occurrences of $\var$ for $\tmtwo$ in $\tm$.
 The operational semantics of the $\l$-calculus is given by just one rewriting rule, called the $\beta$-rule: